Wix.com is a perfect all-around website builder for both – people who use it for a hobby page and small businesses.

-Ok.
-Not gonna lie: we kinda love Wix so far.
+Not gonna lie: We kinda love Wix so far.
 You can probably tell.
-But that’s because they back it up in most areas.
-They excel where it counts most.
+But that’s because they are great in most areas and excel where it counts the most.

-But… not everyone is perfect.
+However, nobody is perfect!
 Wix ain’t either.
 There are a few issues that were kind of annoying (albeit, relatively minor ones).

 1. Not Fully Mobile Responsive